 Mason Valley Mines Company began construction in 1910.
 The first smelter went online in 1912 and could process 700-1000 tons of copper ore per day.
 A second 500-ton smelter was constructed in 1913-14.

 The small town of Thompson was developed to house smelter workers.
 Originally the town consisted of two blocks of houses.
-It later grew to contain 350 residents and several blocks of stores, homes, saloons and mechanics shop.
+It later grew to contain 350 residents and several blocks of stores, homes, saloons and mechanics shops.
 A post office was open from June 28, 2911 to June 30, 1920.

 Wabuska